 Coalition of Surfing Clubs Conception:

-* The conception of the Coalition of Surfing Clubs was conceived by three key members within the Doheny Longboard Surfing Association.
+* The Coalition of Surfing Clubs was conceived by three key members of the Doheny Longboard Surfing Association.
 The members involved were Henry Ford, Jim Caros, and Gene Eudaly, all playing very key roles in conceiving, planning, putting together and then presenting their “ideas” to the “Presidents Roundtable” before the Festival of Whales Contest at Salt Creek.
 The Meeting was held on Friday evening, before the contest, March 6, 1992 at “The Villa” located in Dana Point, Ca.